yfqiu98/yfqiu-academic/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
 I am a final-year PhD researcher in Natural Language Processing at the University of Edinburgh and the University of Cambridge through the ELLIS PhD Program, advised by Shay Cohen, Anna Korhonen, and Edoardo Ponti.
+I am a recipient of the **Apple Scholars in AIML PhD Fellowship**, recognizing emerging leaders in AI/ML research, and **a member of the ELLIS PhD Program**, a pan-European network for excellence in artificial intelligence.

 My research investigates whether large foundation models develop a **latent world models** across modalities such as text, vision, and speech.
 Latent world modelling refers to a model’s latent understanding of the environment and agent dynamics, thus enabling reasoning and planning without an external, specialised world model.
 Specifically, my interest spans: